pemulis/art-of-node-audiobook/readme.md

-# The Art of Node
+# The Art of Node Audio Handbook
 ## An introduction to Node.js

-This document is intended for readers who know at least a little bit of a couple of things:
+This audio handbook is intended for listeners who know at least a little bit about a couple of things:

 - a scripting language like JavaScript, Ruby, Python, Perl, etc. If you aren't a programmer yet then it is probably easier to start by reading [JavaScript for Cats](http://jsforcats.com/). :cat2:
 - git and github.
 These are the open source collaboration tools that people in the node community use to share modules.
 You just need to know the basics.
 Here are three great intro tutorials: [1](http://skli.se/2012/09/22/introduction-to-git/), [2](http://ericsteinborn.com/github-for-cats/#/), [3](http://opensourcerer.diy.org/)